ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 Consult your vendor's documentation for more specific details on how to set this up.

+### Bookend enter trigger (`"on": "story-bookend-enter"`)

+The `story-bookend-enter` trigger is fired when the bookend is shown to the user, after the last page of the current story.

+### Bookend exit trigger (`"on": "story-bookend-exit"`)

+The `story-bookend-exit` trigger is fired when the bookend is dismissed by the user.

 ### Mute trigger (`"on": "story-audio-muted"`)

 The `story-audio-muted` trigger is fired when the user initiates an interaction to mute the audio for the current story.